rbowes-r7/refreshing-mcp-tool/README.md

 H4sIAAAAAAAAA2NgYBBnQAICGgy8QIpfQJOBH0izM7AmpuRm5oFkkJVx54CVcajaMbBChSxR5KPA8oYCLGBaU4ANbBwXA0dSTn56SWpxiQA7RKcAB8yiaMecnFgg8yAWg3ZyC4LpjdxC6AbJnwSLcDCwOefn5ubnCcZDDOaWBItzM3DqJ2Xm6SclFmdwi4ClGLmFwVIpDEkqZiplKVV5hWmVySqFlj6uXrkZOS5R3sYegZEGPgbhpZneaRGJ3l4lgbn+keY5ntm+wfqeFWklIblRxXoBKTmRERW5FVlBgSZppkaW6TmGxn7FheE5USkp+qnZxaV5XiEGhmCnIXsoD+wRBgAyeb1ueQEAAA==
 ```

-Then we can copy and paste it to the F5 BigIP target, and send it using this
+Then we can copy and paste it to an ssh session on the target, where it's sent
-command (not that we're doing this as a non-root user as a demonstration):
+to the UNIX socket (note that we're doing this as a non-root user as a
+demonstration that it's possible):

 ```
 $ whoami